 A group of film executives and tech industry entrepreneurs are to establish a working group seeking to plan how blockchain technology should be applied to the creative industries.

-The event will also involve New York-based lawyer Jesse Weiner co-managing partner of Yingke Law.
+The event will also involve New York-based lawyer Jesse Weiner of YK Law.
 Together they will announce “a common initiative to create a global roadmap and an internationally connected ecosystem for the development of blockchain and smart contract technologies in the creative industries.”

 The first partners in the so-called digital bridge project hail from Montreal, Canada and Hong Kong, which is Asia’s leading financial center, a nascent home for fintech, and a still-significant film making hub.
 They seek to bring in other institutions in the U.S., Latin America, Africa, Europe, Russia, and other parts of Asia